jonreesman/mimic/readme.md

             - you can leave these as default.
         - mimic
             - `TOKEN` - Set this to a Discord bot token you create yourself on the developer's portal.
+            - `GOOGLE_APPLICATION_CREDENTIALS` - In order for voice to work, you must set up your own GCP account and create a json file of your credentials.
+Set this variable to your local creds.json file.
             - `USER_TO_MIMIC` - Set this to the ID of a user you would like to mimic
             - `VOICE_GUILD` - Set this to the Discord server ID you want the bot to speak in.
             - `VOICE_CHANNEL` - Set this to the Discord voice channel you want the bot to speak in (I limited it so that the bot didn't get out of hand).